hyosung11/Launch-School/Courses/journal.md

 10:10 Working on Easy 4 problems and getting breaking down the Palindromic Strings (Part 2).

 11:51 I will need to pass through these problems again and again.
 Time to go to PT.

+14:44 Still confused out of my mind a little bit.
+Alas, I'm slowly understanding.
+Time to go to school and get the kids on Monday afternoon.